Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The reference angle is the acute angle formed by the terminal side of a given angle and the x-axis.
-It is always measured as a positive angle and is used to simplify the calculation of trigonometric functions.
-For angles greater than 180°, the reference angle is found by subtracting the angle from 360° or 180°, depending on the quadrant in which the angle lies.
+A reference angle is the acute angle formed between the terminal side of a given angle and the nearest x-axis.
+It is always positive and less than or equal to 90°, used to simplify trigonometric calculations by relating angles to their acute counterparts.

 Recommended video: